Disclosure: I’ve received media rates and complimentary stays at several Great Wolf Lodge locations. All opinions are my own.

 Colorado Springs, Colorado

 This location is currently planned to open within the next 18 months:

 Scottsdale/Salt River, Arizona

 How Long Do You Need to Stay at the Great Wolf Lodge?

-You do need to be a guest of the resort to use the water park (unless you are attending a birthday party, or have a guest pass that was purchased by someone staying at the resort), so you’ll need to plan to stay at least overnight.
+In the past, you had to be a guest of the resort to use the water park (unless you are attending a birthday party, or have a guest pass that was purchased by someone staying at the resort).
+So you had to plan to stay at least overnight.

 Great Wolf Lodge Water Park